Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/validator-eligibility-withdrawal-prefix.md

 ### Existing Validators with 0x01 Prefixes

-If you have validators with 0x01 prefixes that are not pointed to an EigenPod, you will need to exit and create new Ethereum validators with the withdrawn ETH, setting the withdrawal credentials to an EigenPod to restake on EigenLayer.
+If you have validators with 0x01 prefixes that are not pointed to an EigenPod, you will have to go through the withdrawal queue.
+In this case, you'll need to withdraw your ETH, create a new Ethereum validator with the withdrawn ETH, and set the withdrawal credentials to an EigenPod to restake on EigenLayer.